Published in Criminal Law on May 21, 2021.

 An effective defense attorney understands the judges’ predispositions and can effectively argue a position that will resonate with them.

 It’s incredibly important that you have an experienced defense attorney advocating for you.
 In addition, if the judge is not in a particularly good mood that day, it could impact how he perceives your violation.

 A judge may be compelled by law to sentence a probationer to jail time if they violate the terms of their probation.

 Talk to an Indianapolis Criminal Defense Attorney

-If you are charged with violating a probation sentence, have an attorney on your side who knows the prosecutors, the judge, and can effectively argue on your behalf will produce far better results than going it alone.
+If you are charged with violating a probation sentence, having an attorney on your side who knows the prosecutors, the judge, and can effectively argue on your behalf will produce far better results than handling it alone.

 The Indiana probation violation lawyers at Eskew Law have managed several cases just like yours.